obonaventure/cnp3/book/network/bgp.rst

    A BGP peering session between two directly connected routers

-In practice, to establish a BGP session between routers `R1` on `R2` on the figure above, the network administrator of `AS3` must first configure on `R1` the IP address of `R2` on the `R1-R2` link and the AS number of `R2`.
-Router `R1` then tries to regularly establish the BGP session with `R2`. `R2` only agrees to establish the BGP session with `R1` once it has been configured with the IP address of `R1` and its AS number.
+In practice, to establish a BGP session between routers `R1` and `R2` in the figure above, the network administrator of `AS3` must first configure on `R1` the IP address of `R2` on the `R1-R2` link and the AS number of `R2`.
+Router `R1` then regularly tries to establish the BGP session with `R2`. `R2` only agrees to establish the BGP session with `R1` once it has been configured with the IP address of `R1` and its AS number.
 For security reasons, a router never establishes a BGP session that has not been manually configured on the router.

 .. index:: BGP OPEN, BGP NOTIFICATION, BGP KEEPALIVE, BGP UPDATE

 The BGP protocol :rfc:`4271` defines several types of messages that can be exchanged over a BGP session :

  - `OPEN` : this message is sent as soon as the TCP connection between the two routers has been established.
-It initialises the BGP session and allows to negotiate some options.
+It initialises the BGP session and allows the negotiation of some options.
 Details about this message may be found in :rfc:`4271`
  - `NOTIFICATION` : this message is used to terminate a BGP session, usually because an error has been detected by the BGP peer.
 A router that sends or receives a `NOTIFICATION` message immediately shutdowns the corresponding BGP session.
  - `UPDATE`: this message is used to advertise new or modified routes or to withdraw previously advertised routes.
  - `KEEPALIVE` : this message is used to ensure a regular exchange of messages on the BGP session, even when no route changes.
 When a BGP router has not sent an `UPDATE` message during the last 30 seconds, it shall send a `KEEPALIVE` message to confirm to the other peer that it is still up.
 If a peer does not receive any BGP message during a period of 90 seconds [#fdefaultkeepalive]_, the BGP session is considered to be down and all the routes learned over this session are withdrawn.

 As explained earlier, BGP relies on incremental updates.
 This implies that when a BGP session starts, each router first sends BGP `UPDATE` messages to advertise to the other peer all the exportable routes that it knows.
-Once all these routes have been advertised, the BGP router only sends BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
+Once all these routes have been advertised, the BGP router only sends BGP `UPDATE` messages about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
 The BGP `UPDATE` message allows BGP routers to efficiently exchange such information while minimising the number of bytes exchanged.
 Each `UPDATE` message contains :

  - a list of IP prefixes that are withdrawn
  - a list of IP prefixes that are (re-)advertised
  - the set of attributes (e.g. AS-Path) associated to the advertised prefixes

-In the remainder of this chapter, and although all routing information is exchanged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we use the words :
+In the remainder of this chapter, and although all routing information is exchanged using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we use the words :

  - `Withdraw message` to indicate a BGP `UPDATE` message containing one route that is withdrawn
  - `Update message` to indicate a BGP `UPDATE` containing a new or updated route towards one destination prefix with its attributes